Toblerone Done Right - Chocolate Mountains

 Since this was the shape I wanted the final chocolate to have, I next designed a negative mold which could produce this shape when cast with molten chocolate.

-I started by placing the desired shape on a flat platform, with spheres used as fiducial markers to ensure perfect alignment with the other half of the mold:
+I started by placing the desired shape on a flat platform, with spherical registration keys to ensure perfect alignment with the other half of the mold:

 The second half of the mold provides a flat base for the mold to rest on, and leaves enough of a gap to produce a flexible chocolate mold: